graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-CR-1.md

 - Can pause the entire contract, halting all agreement management

 A compromised or malicious governor could revoke a data service's role (preventing new agreements), change the issuance allocator to a contract that withholds funds, or set a malicious eligibility oracle that blocks specific providers from collecting.
 These actions affect all agreements managed by the RAM, not just future ones.

+---

+Accepted centralization tradeoff.
+The governor must have these powers for effective protocol operation.
+Expected to be a multisig or governance contract in production.